thomasmendez/go-template-simple-server-monitoring/README.md

 ### Install Makefile

 This project uses the `Makefile` in order to easily run sets of commands.
-The commands can also be runned invidually using the commands listed for the makefile command.
+The commands can also be run invidually using the commands listed for the makefile command

 ### Install Dependencies

-Run `make tidy` in order to run the Go commands needed to install releated dependencies properly.
+Run `make tidy` in order to run the Go commands needed to install releated dependencies properly

 ### Setup Environment Variables

-Create a `.env` file from the `.env.example` file and modify the environment variables as needed.
+Create a `.env` file from the `.env.example` file and modify the environment variables as needed

 ## Build